tobixen/plann/README.md

 DO YOU HAVE OPINIONS ON WHAT COLOR TO PAINT THE BIKE SHED WITH?
 VISIT https://github.com/tobixen/calendar-cli/issues/88 NOW!

-calendar-cli.py is the old interface, it will hang around and be supported for some time to come.  cal.py is the new interface, but until version 1.0 is ready, there will still be functionality in calendar-cli that isn't mirrored to cal.py.
+calendar-cli is the old, mature, production-ready, stable API interface, it will hang around and be supported for some time to come.  plann is the new interface, but until version 1.0 is ready, there will still be functionality in calendar-cli that isn't mirrored to cal.py.

 ## Usage examples